Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/amazon-ads.md

 4. Click **Authenticate your Amazon Ads account** and login to your Amazon Ads account.

+5. **Source tag (optional)** is used to help you identify this source inside Daspire.

-5. **Report Wait Timeout** is the maximum number of minutes the connector waits for the generation of a report for streams.
+6. **Report Wait Timeout** is the maximum number of minutes the connector waits for the generation of a report for streams.

-6. **Report Generation Maximum Retries** is the maximum number of attempts the connector tries to generate a report for streams.
+7. **Report Generation Maximum Retries** is the maximum number of attempts the connector tries to generate a report for streams.

-7. **Start Date (optional)** is used for generating reports starting from the specified start date.
+8. **Start Date (optional)** is used for generating reports starting from the specified start date.
 Should be in `YYYY-MM-DD` format and not more than `60 days` in the past.
 If not specified today's date is used.
 The date is treated in the timezone of the processed profile.

 8. **Profile IDs (optional)** you want to fetch data for.
 See [Amazon docs](https://advertising.amazon.com/API/docs/en-us/concepts/authorization/profiles) for more details.

-9. Click **Save & Test**.
+10. Click **Save & Test**.

-## Supported sync modes

-The Amazon Ads data source supports the following sync modes:

-* Full Refresh
-* Incremental

 ## Supported streams